Steps to Buying a FranchiseHow does the whole process of buying a franchise go - from choosing the business to signing documents March 27, 2017

 NB!
 Keep in mind it’s not necessary for you to experience the same downfalls like some of the people you’ll speak to.
 Everybody is different and some are just not suitable to be good franchisees.
 More about that you can read in our blog post Franchisees VS Entrepreneurs.

-Step 3 – Contact your chosen business.
-Organise a meetup.
+Step 3 – Organise a meetup with the franchisor

 After you made up your mind which company you want to work with, you should contact them.
 Usually, you can find the information you need on their website.
 There are different ways to do that – by telephone, by online quoting/booking form or by e-mail.
 It all depends on your preferences.